ReWrite-Media/makecode/blocks/hai2025/crafting3.md

 # Crafting Tools

 ## Step 1
 Train the agent on how to make an axe, pickaxe, and shovel.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
-Remember to use wood and sticks.

 Axe Pattern
 ![Craft Axe](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/axe_crafting.png "Craft Axe") Pickaxe Pattern